singaround/songbook/songs/crossing-the-bar-crossing-the-bar.md

 _And may there be no moaning of the bar_\
 _When I put out to sea._

-Twilight and evening bell,\
-And after that the dark!\
-And may there be no sadness of farewell\
-When I embark.

-_When I embark, when I embark,_\
-_And may there be no sadness of farewell_\
-_When I embark._

 But such a tide as moving seems asleep,\
 Too full for sound and foam,\
 When that which drew from out the boundless deep\